I believe that sometimes, sadly, a workplace can feel a bit like an adult daycare.

-- Time the release perfectly so you already make some traction and they are seeing the benefits of those improvements in the culture already.
+- Time the release perfectly so you already make some traction, and they see the benefits of those improvements in the culture already.

 - Build the carefully woven assemblage of systems to make sure this isn’t just another “this too shall pass” but that it is sustainable and never goes away.

 I remember the days when restaurants had no-smoking sections.
 The problem was that you were choking on the smoke that spewed in from the smoking section.
 When gossip and other pot-stirring, crazy-making, adult daycare behaviors get into your culture, NOBODY is safe, and you’ll NEVER be a high performer.

 You deserve to have peace in your soul—which is what comes when you are clear about your lines in the sand about what you expect in your workplace.

 Make sure you tune in next time where I’ll show you how to create a system for an ever-improving culture score and build a workplace where people love to be.